mrsargent/EA_FinalProject/README.md

 #### Execute Scripts
 You can execute the shell scripts to reproduce the results.
 These are all described with descriptive wording for each step in finalproject/testnet/shellscripts.
-You will have to change all the utxos in teh scripts as ones currently provided have been consumed.
-The provided wallets in the finalproject/Wallet for Company A and User1 must be used as in the initial minter and the validator it requires the verification key hash of both users to avoid malicious people minting and stealing tokens.
+You will have to change all the utxos in the scripts as ones currently provided have been consumed.
+The provided wallets in the finalproject/Wallet for Company A and User1 must be used as in the initial minter and the validator it requires the verification key hash of both users to avoid malicious people minting and stealing tokens (e.g. Bad Bob).